-If you are not already receiving MakingWaves, we encourage you to subscribe.
+If you are not already receiving MakingWaves, we encourage you to subscribe via the box below.
 In addition to the Water Week Special Edition messages, you can expect to receive an email from this listserve once a week informing you about new and important water-related issues, events, and releases.

 If you want to see past MakingWaves information, go to the Division of Water homepage.
 MakingWaves announcements are posted for approximately 30 days.

 Celebrating Water Week by holding an event or conducting an activity has become a tradition for many people.
 Anytime is a good time to celebrate our valuable water resources!
 Find ideas for water-related activities on the Watershed Stewardship webpage.